 Although a parent or grandparent may provide food to share for a school-designated function or for a student's birthday, please be aware that children in the school may have severe allergies to certain food products.
-Therefore, it is imperative to discuss any classroom allergies with the teacher before bringing food to share.
+Discuss any classroom allergies with the teacher before bringing food to share.

 Occasionally, the school or a class may host functions or celebrations tied to the curriculum that involve food.
 The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers to provide food.

-[See Food Allergies on page 51.]
+[See Food Allergies on page 71.]